-• Outcome: Approved Application and Agreement between DWR and LACFCD (Grantee).
+Outcome: Approved Application and Agreement between DWR and LACFCD (Grantee).

-Administration includes grant administration and program management and is carried out by agencies representing LACFCD, County of Ventura County and City of Santa Clarita.
+Administration includes grant administration and program management and is carried out by agencies representing LACFCD, County of Ventura and City of Santa Clarita and other designated member agencies of the three IRWM Regions.
 LACFCD will provide primary contact with DWR including direct grant administration, reporting, coordination between the Funding Area IRWM Regions, and compliance of the Grant Agreement.
-The three agencies have program management oversight including monitoring the grant engagement and involvement activities in their respective Regions, and supporting coordination and reporting.
+The three agencies and other designated member agencies have program management oversight including monitoring the grant engagement and involvement activities in their respective Regions, and supporting coordination and reporting.